singh-manavv/wallet/README.md

-# wallet
+# Wallet
-Wallet script for QBCore Framework
+Wallet script for QBCore Framework made by Manav
 ## This is just a wallet script for qbcore which can be used to see cash and bank balance of the player .